What is Occupational Therapy?

 The main goal of occupational therapy is to enable people to participate in meaningful activities of everyday living, for example, self-care, work and leisure activities.
 By enabling people to engage in activities that hold meaning for them, occupational therapists aim to enable people to improve their day-to-day quality of life.

-Occupational therapists work in a variety of settings, including community, hospitals, rehabilitation units, schools, universities, clinics, long-term care facilities and reform centres.
+Occupational therapists work in a variety of settings, including community, hospitals, rehabilitation units, schools, universities and reform centres.
 Examples of what occupational therapists do include:

 Occupational therapy interventions consider:

 - The individual person – improving or maintaining their level of physical, cognitive (thinking), affective (emotional) and social ability.

 - The occupation – examining the selfcare, leisure and work-related activities that people value in their daily lives and making changes to these activities so that they better meet the individual’s abilities.

 - The environment – manipulating or adapting the physical environment so that it does not impede but, if possible, enhances performance; and influencing the social, cultural and institutional environment in ways that enable people to live as independent a life as possible and reach their full potential.

 Occupational Therapy: The course for you?